Our mission and impact are dedicated to the memory of Dylan Hockley.

 We are grateful to all the members of the Church who worked so hard to create this tribute to our special little boy, and everyone who came forward to share their memories of Dylan, many of which you can read below.
 Niro's beautiful re-imagining of "Hallelujah", once heard will never be forgotten.

-"Somewhere Over The Rainbow/ What A Wonderful World" by Israel Kamakawiwo'ole
+We'd like to share this wonderful video, compiled by Pete Briggs for Dylan's Memorial Service.
+With music "Somewhere Over The Rainbow/ What A Wonderful World" by Israel Kamakawiwo'ole.

 Friend, please don’t mourn for me